 If you need more information about how to keep your cat flea-free, and manage problems when they develop, please speak to your vet.

 Hopefully, this has helped to answer your question about if your cat has fleas.
-If you have any other questions about fleas, your cat’s health or any other questions about cats then we’d like to help.
+If you have any other questions about fleas, your cat’s health or perhaps a completely different question about cats then we’d like to help.
 Submit your question below.